Caché (film): Historical background

 A commemorative plaque to the massacre at Pont Saint-Michel.

 A basis for the story was the massacre that took place in Paris on 17 October 1961, referenced by the character Georges:

 In October '61, the FLN called all Algerians to a demonstration in Paris.
 October 17, 1961.
 Enough said.
 Papon.
 The police massacre.
 They drowned about 200 Arabs in the Seine.
 Including Majid's parents most likely.
 They never came back.
 Dad went to Paris to look for them.
 They said he should be glad to be rid of a couple of jigaboos.

 During the Algerian War, the National Liberation Front responded to the French right's attacks on France's Arabs, and as many as 200 protesters in Paris may have been shot or drowned in the Seine River.
-Maurice Papon was prefect of the Paris police, and previously served Vichy France; a book about Vichy is visible on Georges's shelf.
+Maurice Papon was prefect of the Paris police, and previously served Vichy France; a book about Vichy is visible on Georges' shelf.
 In the aftermath of the massacre, the French government suppressed many of the facts by restricting police archives and delaying and cancelling public investigations, until allowing three historians to review the archives in 1998.
 The media reported three deaths in 1961; the massacre was not revisited until 1997 when Papon went to trial for his Vichy record.

 While planning the production of Caché, Haneke learned about the massacre, and how information about it was withheld for years, after seeing a television documentary on Arte.
 He remarked, given France's free press, "I was totally shocked that I had never heard of this event before".
 He decided to work it into his story.